 No results appear

 Section titled “No results appear”The default view shows today’s changes for your own account.
-Expand the date range and clear other filters to see more results.
-Use the refresh button to reload after changing filters.
+Expand the date range or clear other filters — results update as you change them.

 The Undo button is not visible in the detail panel